Frequently Asked Questions About Boat HitchHiking

-First I was afraid that we wouldn't find a boat to make our dream of an Atlantic crossing come true.
+First, I was afraid that I would not find a boat to make my dream of the Atlantic crossing come true.

 Considering the crossing itself, I felt really safe during the second leg from Mindelo, Cape Verde to Bridgetown, Barbados.
-The captain had a lot of experience and the catamaran was the most spacious and safe boat ever.
+The captain had a lot of experience, and the catamaran was a very spacious and safe boat.

-I didn't feel safe during the first leg from Tenerife to Sal, Cape Verde though.
-First, the boat was really small (~ 11 m), we had rough weather with very high waves and we sailed with a captain that didn't have a lot of experience.
-Thus it was also quite challenging on an interpersonal level.
+I did not feel safe during the first leg from Tenerife to Sal, Cape Verde though.
+First, the boat was really small (36 feet), I had rough weather with very high waves, and I sailed with a captain that did not have a lot of experience.
+Thus, it was also quite challenging on an interpersonal level.

-But at some point, you just tell yourself that everything's gonna be alright and that in fact, there're hardly any boats sinking during an Atlantic crossing.
+But at some point, you just tell yourself that everything is gonna be alright and that in fact, there are hardly any boats sinking during an Atlantic crossing.

 4. Sailing is costly.
-How much did this cost?
+How much did it cost you?

-Okay, I guess you don't want the blablabla but the real money talk, right?
+Okay, I guess you do not want the “blabla” but the real money talk, right?